Joker3011/Deaf-Can-Also-Listen/README.md

 # Deaf-Can-Also-Listen
-A project deaf to listen
+A project for deaf to listen, by this deaf would easily understand what teacher is saying. open ""deaf.py""" to see code